Providing Component Access to Enclosing Record Objects

 Why does the compiler require the type to be immutably limited?

 Recall that a (non-tagged) private type need not be limited in both views.
-It can be limited in the partial client view but non-limited in the private full view:
+It can be limited in the partial client view but non-limited in its full view:

 package Q is